Learn basic HTML formatting you can use to format content in your posts and pages …

-WordPress Visual Content Editor
+WordPress Visual Editor

 Author Page Link In WordPress Post

-Clicking on the author link takes visitors to the Author Archives section, where blog readers can learn more about you (or other authors registered as users on your site) and see other posts that you (or other authors) have published …
+Clicking on the author link takes visitors to the Author Archives section, where blog readers can learn more about you (or other authors registered as users on your site) and browse other posts that you (or other authors) have published …

 Let’s “paste the content” into this field using the simple method described below.

-In this case, we want to create an author promo …
+In this case, we want to create an author description …

-Remember to click the Update Profile button to save your changes …
+Click Update Profile to save your changes …

-WordPress HTML lets you add custom HTML to both the post and page body and head sections.
+WordPress HTML allows you to add custom HTML to both the page and post body and head sections.